16S Sequencing of the Mudwatt

 The conserved regions are well conserved among diverse bacterial species while the variable regions are more species-specific and can act as a barcode to identify bacteria (both eubacteria and archaea) at either the genus or species level.
 The commonly used technique is to use PCR primers based in common regions to amplify across one or more variable regions (V3 and V4 in the diagram below) and then sequence across the variable regions.
 If sequenced deeply enough with Illumina technology, a high quality measure of species diversity, and a quantitation of abundance can be derived.
 A good example of such a soil microbiome analysis can be found here.

 The DNA protocol attached here has been tested on various mud samples and gives good quality genomic DNA.
 This is based on the attached paper.
-Anexample gel is shown below.
+Anexample gel is shown below on the right.
 Lane 1 (bottom-most) is a 1 kb DNA ladder.
 Lanes 2-4 above this are samples from a mud sample obtained in Durham and samples from the surface of two different Mudwatts that have been operating continuously for over 6 months.
 The high molecular weight band in each lane is indicative of high quality genomic DNA.
 On the left is a disassembled MFC from which mud is being extracted for our DNA prep.